Skip to main content

 Why Semen Analysis Is the Foundational Marker

-While hormonal blood tests give us a picture of the signals being sent, a provides a direct measurement of the outcome.
+While hormonal blood tests give us a picture of the signals being sent, a semen analysis provides a direct measurement of the outcome.
 It is the most definitive clinical tool for assessing sperm production.
 This analysis examines several key parameters, each offering a different piece of the puzzle regarding testicular function.

 It moves beyond theory and signaling to evaluate the tangible result of the spermatogenesis process.
 The data from a semen analysis quantifies the functional status of the seminiferous tubules in a way no blood marker can.